 Not rare, but a nice change of pace at the pier, was a small C-O sole (aka C-O turbot) that was taken by my friend Mike Granat in March of 2015.
 We weren’t sure what it was at first although I thought it was a turbot.
 A check with Fish and Wildlife confirmed the identity.

-Fish that were indeed rare were two that were recorded by the Fish and Game Department.
+A fish that was indeed rare was one recorded by the Fish and Game Department more than 50 years ago.
 “A Paloma pompano (Trachinotus paitensis) (500 mm. total length and weighing 1,655 grams was caught on hook and line in the surf at Redondo Beach on November 18, 1959.”

 Mac pier!
 Surveys done by the California Department of Fish and Game from 2004-2009 showed Pacific mackerel as the main fish at the pier year in and year out.
-Pacific sardine ranked second in 2004 and 2005 but then were not seen in the survey the rest of the years.
-The same with Pacific bonito, a species that ranked third in 2005, and then was not seen again.
-Other than the mackerel the only fish seen every year was jacksmelt.
-It shows the influence that water temperature has on fish, especially pelagic species like bonito (that typically spawn in Baja) and sardines (that see major population shifts).
+The survey recorded 1453 mackerel while the second highest number for a species was Pacific sardine with 467, nearly a thousand fish less than the mackerel.
+The mackerel ranked first every year while the Pacific sardine ranked second in 2004 and 2005 but then were not seen in the survey the rest of the years.
 Such is marine biology.
 Mackerel though have been a reliable species at the pier for over 125 years.

 Fishing Tips.
 Ninety percent of the time when I call the Redondo Café & Bait Shop for my monthly fishing report I am told, “it’s the same old thing—mainly mackerel.”
 And night after night, the pier will be loaded with people seeking out the mackerel.
 Given the proclivity for the macs it might seem natural to simply target them when visiting the pier.